Article • 14 min read

 Call center script examples for greetings and opening conversations

-Here are a few example scripts for starting interactions with different types of customers and situations.
+Here are a few scripts for call center agents to start interactions with different types of customers and situations.

 General openings